VeterinaryWellness

 5. Cold And Cough Medicine

 Most OTC cold medications contain decongestants that are not safe for dogs, so steer clear.
-Many OTC cough meds, however, like Robitussin DM, contain ingredients that are relatively safe for dogs.
-Check with your vet before administering a cough medicine.
+And most cough suppressants contain a sweetener called xylitol, which is highly toxic to dogs.
+While regular Robitussin DM may be safe in some situations, it’s crucial to check with your vet before administering a cough medicine.

 6. CBD Oil & Treats

-CBD drops and CBD dog treats can ease several conditions your dog may suffer from occasionally or chronically, including:
+CBD drops (formulated specifically for dogs) and CBD dog treats can ease several conditions your pup may suffer from occasionally or chronically, including:

 Be sure to check with your vet before administering any product containing CBD.

-Dosage: Varies depending on the product, dog’s size and dog’s symptoms.
+Dosage: Varies depending on the product and your dog’s size and symptoms.

 7. Hydrogen Peroxide

-You can use hydrogen peroxide topically to clean your dog’s superficial skin wounds, but it’s not as effective as soap and water.
+You can use hydrogen peroxide topically to clean your dog’s superficial skin wounds, but it’s not as effective as soap and water — and it has the potential to damage tissue and delay healing.
 If your dog ingests something toxic, you may be able to give them a small oral dose of hydrogen peroxide to induce vomiting.

 8. Antibiotic Ointments & Other Topical Creams